 Electoral Autocracy

+Ukraine is in the pilot phase.
 The National Bank of Ukraine reported that it is working to both research and create a CBDC (referred to as the e-hyrvnia).
-Because it has moved beyond research alone, Ukraine is considered to be in the pilot phase.
+The central bank previously launched a pilot in 2018 and plans to launch another pilot in 2025.

 In 2021, the Ukrainian government signed an agreement with the Stellar Development Foundation to promote the development of a CBDC and move to a cashless society.
 Then, deputy prime minister of Ukraine Mikhail Fedorov revealed that the Ukrainian government was considering “paying salaries to employees of the Ministry of Digital Transformation in electronic hryvnia.”